minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   solution to this problem is to run linear probability models (LPMs).
 LPMs usually fit about as well as logistic models, even in the case of nonlinearities (Long 1997).]

+- logit is not only difficult to interpret but also affected by OVB @mood

 Why not 2SLS -> @stratmann-2002 p.1